Saturday, December 28, 2019

 The only thing that would drive me away from Blogger is if Google were to take down one or more of my posts.
 Given Google's politics and the tendency of the left to complain about views they disagree with, this is entirely possible.
 This was the primary reason I gave Substack a test drive.
 So Substack is my backup plan if necessary.
 Let's hope it does not come to that.

-One other recent change, I have separated certain types of posts from the main Writings timeline.
+One other recent change, I have separated certain types of posts from the main Observations timeline.
 It's not that these are less important.
 I just find some posts don't really mesh together well.
 For instance, when I'm writing about politics, I just find a music post kind of distracting and out of place.
 So I moved Music and several other categories into their own Collections.
 Find these at the top of the sidebar.

 In any case, if you've found this blog, somehow, welcome.